CynthiaGichuki/Early-DR-Detection-Classification/README.md

-# Flask Website

-A website for an Ensemble-Based Machine Learning Model for the Early Detection of Diabetic Retinopathy
+# An Ensemble-Based Machine Learning Model for the Early Detection of Diabetic Retinopathy